 While pool popping is rare, every inground pool owner should be aware of this potential disaster.
 Popped pools usually happen during draining and can cause some costly damage.
-In this article, we’ll tell you everything your need to know about popped pools, including how to fix and prevent them.
+In this article, I’ll tell you everything your need to know about popped pools, including how to fix and prevent them.

 What Does It Mean When Your Pool Is “Popped” or Floating?

 A popped or floating pool is a swimming pool that has risen out of the ground.
 Popped pools are not an everyday happening, but when they take place, they may result in irreversible damage to your pool.

 Regardless of your inground pool’s material, it runs the risk of becoming popped.
 That is because popped pools result from a pressure imbalance that can happen to any inground pool.
 For plastered pools, delamination is a similar issue.

 When your pool is full of water, that water creates a hydrostatic force against the inside of your pool.
 Simultaneously, the fact that your pool is embedded in the earth means it may sustain a similar pressure from nearby groundwater.

 Groundwater creates its own hydrostatic force on the exterior of your pool.
 When the strength of that pressure surpasses the power coming from inside the pool, it can lift your pool out of the ground.

 The most typical way for such a pressure imbalance is during draining.
 When you drain your pool, the hydrostatic pressure is gone, and the pool can begin to float.
 But some other instances can cause a popped pool.

 For example, after a heavy rainstorm, the rainwater can cause the soil to swell, resulting in a high water table.
 That swelling increased pressure on external hydrostatic pressure on your pool.
 If the water table in your area rises, that can cause a similar outcome.
 There are also other maintenance considerations when it rains, which you can read in my full article on what to do to your pool after it rains.